Steven-Kha/362-Dating-Database/README.md

 9/27: v0.3.1 Fixed crash during new user creation.
 Added skeleton function for profile editing. <-Kyle

-9/27: v0.3.2 Added menu options to new user.
+9/27: v0.3.2 Added menu options to new user. <-Kyle

+9/28: v0.3.5 Added loop for a when a user incorrectly enters login information.